BlackFoxT/smartbook-backend/README.md

 # 📚 SmartBook

-SmartBook is a backend REST API for managing a digital book catalog and personal user libraries.
+SmartBook is a RESTful backend API for managing a digital book catalog and personal user libraries.

-Users can browse books, add them to their own library, track reading status, and rate books.
+Users can browse books, maintain their own reading library, track reading status, rate books, while admins manage users and books.

-This project is built to demonstrate clean backend architecture using Spring Boot.

 ---